Over the past few tutorials in this series, we’ve dived deep into how to get started making passive income:

 - Afterwards, we looked at whether passive income was worth it and what you needed to know before you get started.

-- Finally, we looked at how to start making passive income now, and explored in-depth, numerous effective ways to make passive income in 2017:
+- Finally, we looked at how to start making passive income now, and explored in-depth, numerous effective ways to make passive income:

 In this tutorial we’re going to take this series a step further and look at how to evaluate your passive income ideas to see if they have potential.